aws/aws-auto-scaling-custom-resource/README.md

 Run the following [create-stack](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/create-stack.html) command, adding your details to the following parameters:

 1. *SNSSubscriptionEmail*: Replace *email-address* with an email address to send certificate expiry notifications to.
-2. *IntegrationHttpEndpoint*: Replace *endpoint-url* with your REST endpoint URL, for example, http://api.example.com/v1/scalableTargetDimensions/{scalableTargetDimensionId}
+2. *IntegrationHttpEndpoint*: Replace *endpoint-url* with your REST endpoint URL, for example, http://api.example.com/v1/scalableTargetDimensions/{scalableTargetDimensionId} where *{scalableTargetDimensionId}* is replaced with the dimension in your backend API, which might look something like: http://api.example.com/v1/scalableTargetDimensions/1-23456789.

 Make a note of the AWS [region](https://docs.aws.amazon.com/general/latest/gr/rande.html) where you created this stack.
 You need it later.
 Note: The examples in this repository use us-west-2, but the steps will be the same if you deploy into a different region.